faenrandir/a_careful_examination/documents/science/flood_as_earths_baptism_origin_in_lds_thought.md

 ### See also

 [Was Noah’s Flood the Baptism of the Earth?](https://rsc.byu.edu/es/archived/let-us-reason-together/was-noah-s-flood-baptism-earth) which was published shortly after I wrote and published this document to reddit [here](https://www.reddit.com/r/mormon/comments/3n5386/the_flood_as_the_earths_baptism_origin_in_lds/).

+*edits: I added links to Journal of Discourse sources.
+An earlier version associated the 1875 Orson Whitney quote with John Taylor, and that has been corrected.
+I originally included some discusssion of the amount of conjecture associated with each statement.
+Since I have not done that exhaustively, I decided to remove the commentary on the level of conjecture.
+It appeared when I was originally doing this research that the earliest statements were more conjectural than later statements, but that probably should be demonstrated with greator rigor.*

 [^pratt_taught_it_multiple_times]: Hoskisson and Smoot wrote, "Pratt would teach this same doctrine a number of times during his tenure as an Apostle" and discuss the tracts that Pratt wrote on the topic.